yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 `📍 If you have some Time`

 - Accurately analyze `how` LoRA `weights affect knowledge transfer`
-- Use `feature visualization` to understand `what` the teacher and student have learned
+- Use `feature visualization` to understand `what` the student have learned
 - Verify the role of different loss functions through ablation experiments

 <br>

 ```
 %load_ext tensorboard
-%tensorboard --logdir /content/drive/MyDrive/distil_run_cell2.6/tb
+%tensorboard --logdir /content/drive/MyDrive/distil_run_cell2.x/tb
 ```

 <br>